vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-kubernetes-grid-gs/index.md

 There are many other management functions you can familiarize yourself with.
 Try running `tanzu cluster --help` to get an idea of what is possible, and start exploring.

 Next, try out installing VMware Tanzu Application Platform on top of your workload cluster as part of your development environment.
-* Getting Started with VMware Tanzu Application Platform `dev` Profile (Coming Soon) - This guide will introduce Tanzu Application Platform and walk you through installing it on top of your workload cluster.
+* [Getting Started with VMware Tanzu Application Platform `dev` Profile](/guides/tanzu-application-platform-gs) - This guide will introduce Tanzu Application Platform and walk you through installing it on top of your workload cluster.
 This will later be used to create your Tanzu development environment.